 More sophisticated CMOs include planned amortization classes (PACs) and targeted amortization classes (TACs).
 PACs and TACs are issued with companion classes.
-PACs and TACs receive principal payments and prepayments and prepayments and prepayments are specified rate.
+PACs and TACs receive principal payments and prepayments at a specified rate.
 The companion classes receive principal payments and prepayments in excess of the specified rate.
 In addition, PACs will receive the companion classes' share of principal payments, if necessary, to cover a shortfall in the prepayment rate.
 This helps PACs and TACs to control prepayment risks by increasing the risks to their companion classes.